RyanKung/ryankung.github.io/src/about.md

 * **AlphaTown**, A 2D Virtual Social Network</br>
 	www.alphatown.com

+* **hogwarts**, A Learning Router, for researchers, implementated with *Clojure*.

+* **CardKit**,  A mobile UI framework to help you build mobile web apps quickly and simply, or transfer entire website to native-like web app for touch devices

+* **flymake-mypy**, A missing elisp module for *Emacs* which Use `mypy` as flymake backend for type checking.

 * **Stack / Stack-cli**, A missing The Tool stack for Python

 * **pWsgi**, pWSGI is a WSGI wrapper with pulsar.
 It can easily map a wsgi app (such as Flask app or djang app) to a pulsar wsgi app with full features supporting by pulsar.

+* **rc4-python3**, rc4 implementation via py3.
+* **fn-compose**,  Make python support function compostion with matrix_mul operator
+* **shadowsocks4blackberry**, Ported shadowsocks-libev to blackberry QNX OS.
+* **Pomodoro**,  Simple implementation for Pomodoro Technique
 ## Contributed
+* Tensorflow -- Computation using data flow graphs for scalable machine learning
 * Bitcoin —— Bitcoin Core integration/staging tree
 * Werkzeug —— A flexible WSGI implementation and toolkit
+* pulsar -- A scalable async network framework implementation of CSP
+* symon -- Tiny graphical system monitor for Emacs

 ## Professional Qualification